bitnami/charts/bitnami/postgresql/README.md

 ## Upgrading

+### To 13.0.0

+This major version changes the default PostgreSQL image from 15.x to 16.x.
+Follow the [official instructions](https://www.postgresql.org/docs/16/upgrading.html) to upgrade to 16.x.

 ### To 12.0.0

 This major version changes the default PostgreSQL image from 14.x to 15.x.
 Follow the [official instructions](https://www.postgresql.org/docs/15/upgrading.html) to upgrade to 15.x.